The Leftards - The Cult of Ziontology

 The turning worm

 Fast forward to 7 October 2025.
 I had just told a friend that it was important to remember that HAMAS was the legitimate government of Gaza and therefore deserved respect.
-I hated Benji (not the puppy dog) and the IDF and believed that Israelis were genocidal maniacs..... and then something happened.
+I hated Benji (not the puppy dog) and the IDF and believed that Israelis were genocidal maniacs; I believed in the Free Palestine movement..... and then something happened.
 I began to wonder why the Middle East problem had not been solved; I heard about Muslim violence on the streets of Sydney; I wondered what this thing called Islam was, as I was raised a Catholic and had taken on aspects of Buddhist since 2000.
+I knew nothing about Islam because I had never need to.
 So to answer the questions swirling around in my head I did two things: (1) I began to develop a blog entitled The Muslim Brotherhood in Australia, and (2) I read the Qur'an, from back to front.
 OMG!
 By the end of November everything had changed.
+I began to understand the Middle East issue; I realised that the Arab attacks, massacres and wars against the Jews and Israel were not political - they were religious!
 I was now an Islamophobe, and on 14 December the Bondi Beach massacre took place.
 Fuck!
+My fear of Islam was no long irrational - it was real, and I was not alone.

 The Cult of Ziontology stands as a genuine statement of what many in the Left of the West felt in regard to Israel and the Palestinian territories at the height of the Free Palestine movement in 2024, following on the HAMAS invasion of Israel on 7 October 2023.
-It was a reality, and will forever remain so.
-Times change, and hopefully, one day there will be peace in the Middle East.
+It was a reality; it actually reflected what I felt; and it will forever remain so.
+Times change, people change, and hopefully one day there will be peace in the Middle East.

 -----------------